hashicorp/terraform-provider-aws/website/docs/r/kinesis_analytics_application.html.markdown

 ## Attributes Reference

-The following attributes are exported along with all argument references:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The ARN of the Kinesis Analytics Application.
 * `arn` - The ARN of the Kinesis Analytics Appliation.